duinomaker/HexoBlog/source/CM/index.md

 ## Preface

-These are my notes and solutions to the exercises for *Concrete Mathematics*.
+These are my notes on *Concrete Mathematics*.

 Exercises in this book, compared to their *SICP* counterparts, are really more challenging.
 I'm running out of my brain power (together with draft paper) while solving them.